rackerlabs/docs-developer-blog/_posts/2018-09-28-molecule-for-ansible-role-creation.md

 ```

 Great!
-With all that, now we know that our Ansible and Python tests are linted, and our tests run meaning our role does what we **intend** for it to do.
+With all that, now we know that our Ansible and Python tests are linted, and our tests run.
+This means our role does what we **intend** for it to do.

 ### Molecule verify